Bath Aids for Getting in and Out of the Bath

 A bath lift helps to make the process of getting in and out of the bath easier, particularly for people with severe mobility issues or disabilities.
 Baths with a power seat lift ready-built in allow for the easiest entry and exit out of the bath.

 An alternative option could be to use an inflatable bath lift.
 These devices typically consist of an inflatable cushion or seat that is placed inside the tub.
-Like the permanent ones, inflatable bath lifts assist the elderly by raising and lowering them into the bath water.
-However, these are nowhere near as reliable as permanent bath lifts, which are very sturdy and built to last.
+Like the permanent ones, inflatable bath lifts assist older people by raising and lowering them into the bath water.

 8. Bath hoists

-A bath hoist stands outside the bath, but it is connected to a chair that lowers into the bath.
-A bath hoist helps caregivers to bathe service users with minimal risk of injury.
 Electric bath hoists are fitted with a motor and remote control to make the process as easy as possible.
 They can be bulky and are often used in specialist settings rather than in the home.

 9. Walk-in bath